eniac/mu2sls/README.md

 - [gg](https://www.usenix.org/system/files/atc19-fouladi.pdf): A compiler/framework that implements pure computational applications on top serverless.
   + It is only vaguely related as it focuses on a completely different type of applications.

+## Potential Benchmarks <a name="benchmarks"></a>

+This section contains pointers to potential benchmarks/applications/workloads that we might want to use:

+- [DeathstarBench](https://github.com/delimitrou/DeathStarBench) A benchmark of microservice applications that are mostly stateless (except for the backends) and contain a lot of small microservices that comprise a big graph.
+  + This application sets contains the biggest graphs of services showcasing some important properties.
+  + They are all written in a very similar style (which might be bad for the generality of our approaches).
+  + They are mostly easy to run and the code is easy to read.

+- [μSuite](https://akshithasriraman.eecs.umich.edu/publication/iiswc/) An OLDI (whatever that means) microservice benchmark suite that contains 4 applications that all follow a two level pattern: a mid-tier service that fans out requests to leafs and then aggregates their responses to make a response.
+  + (+) These applications are good candidates (if I understand correctly the mid-tier service also has state) and are different than the DeathstarBench ones
+  + (-) The implementations look very hacky and would require reimplementation probably
+  + (-) All the applications follow a simple 2-layer pattern

+- Potential Alternatives
+  + RPC applications and benchmarks (maybe look at the RPC HotOS 2021 papers?)
+  + Vincent proposed to look for authentication services (they create sessions, i.e., non-persistent state) or services that return pages of results (and therefore give you a pointer to fetch the rest of the results with every query).

 ## Ideas <a name="ideas"></a>